 Row 3: Chain 1 and crochet single crochet in back loop only in each stitch until you are at row 22 of the front piece again.
 Slip stitches in the next two stitches on that row.
 Turn.
 In total, you have 10 stitches.

 Row 4-60 (66, 72, 78, 84): Repeat row 2-3.
-Finish after you crochet row 2.
+Finish after you crochet row 2 (meaning you finish on top of the ribbing).
 Cut and fasten off.

 Steg 8